 When to use it:

-• You need contextual links on relevant domains
+• You need contextual link building opportunities on relevant domains

 • You want control over anchor text and placement